 No matter how many babies you carry out of the hospital with you, you never will forget the one you did not.

-4. A lady once said to me, “That sure is ‘nice’ of her parents to let you see Emily.”
+4. “That sure is ‘nice’ of her parents to let you see Emily.”

 My quick reply was, “That sure was nice of me to give them my baby!”

-Needless to say she said nothing more.
+Needless to say, the woman who said this said nothing more.
 I try to educate people by telling them my story, even on days I do not feel like doing so.
 Some, I have learned, are not able to be very teachable on the subject.

 Her attitude was that I should be grateful, as a dog is grateful to get scraps from the dinner table.
 I will not put myself in such a position.
 I refuse to be the silent shadow in the corner with my eyes downcast.

-Aside from the fact my daughter’s parents would never treat me in such a fashion, I am grateful to God.
-The open adoption I have with my daughter is like a gift from Him– a gift that I get to open each time I see her smiling face.
+Aside from the fact that my daughter’s parents would never treat me in such a fashion, I am grateful to God.
+The open adoption I have with my daughter is like a gift from Him—a gift that I get to open each time I see her smiling face.

 5. Awkward Silence

+No comments are about as bad as the wrong comments.
 We want to talk about our children.
 We want to remember them.
-We know when you are avoiding it, and it hurts.
+And we know when you are avoiding it.
+It hurts.

 It is okay to talk about the children we placed.
 We placed them for adoption.
 We did not place them out of our thoughts and hearts.

-I do not wish to offend others, but to educate how a birthmother may feel about these five comments.
-Since not every birthmother is the same, some may disagree or not be affected by the above.
+I don’t wish to offend, but to educate on how a birth mother may feel about these five comments.
+Since not every birth mother is the same, some may disagree or not be affected by any or all of these.

-I hope by reading this article you will feel more confident and comfortable when speaking with a birthmother.
+I hope by reading this article you will feel more confident and comfortable when speaking with a birth mother.
 Please do not think we would rather not talk about our children.
-For many, silence is the first step on the road to shame.
+For many, silence is the first step on the road to shame and lasting pain.